highlights of operations

 Our products are sold in our nearly 8,000 Chevron® and Texaco® retail stations in the United States.
 We are a major supplier of aviation fuel in the United States.

-Chevron’s five U.S. refineries have the combined capacity to process approximately 963,000 barrels of oil per day.
+Chevron’s four U.S. refineries have the combined capacity to process more than 900,000 barrels of oil per day.

 Here are some other highlights of our U.S. operations: